- Frontispece in later printings: Mrs. Gamp, on the Art of Nursing (Chapter XXV) based on Barnard's 1879 "Sketches"

 - Tom's Reverie, and the conclusion of the letterpress [illustrating the double-columned format of the Household Edition, in imitation of the format of the weekly journal Household Words.
 Page 423.
 (Chapter LIV)

-- The green and gold cloth cover of the Household Edition of the Works of Charles Dickens, The Life and Adventures of Martin Chuzzlewit, 1872.
+- The green-and-gold embossed cloth cover of the Household Edition of the Works of Charles Dickens, Vol. 2, The Life and Adventures of Martin Chuzzlewit, 1872.

 - The title-Page of the Household Edition of Martin Chuzzlewit.